precice/precice.github.io_old/03-faq.md

 more advanced methods like the nearest-projection mapping or the Radial-Basis Function mapping include contributions from neighboring nodes.

+## Does partitioned coupling introduce error?

+Partitioned coupling can indeed lead to errors such as the Added-Mass Effect.
+However, preCICE provides implicit coupling algorithms to treat the error introduced.

 ## Does preCICE use files for the communication?

 No. Using files would be very slow.
 The preCICE participants communicate either